Published 2023-09-01.

 Completing the Connection

-For both types of Wi-Fi access, you will need to authenticate using the user name and password displayed on the camera.
+For Wi-Fi access, you will need to authenticate each time using the user name and password displayed on the camera.
+Instead, the camera and the remote control app should recognize each other.

-Confirm that the fingerprint displayed on the computer matches the one displayed on the camera, then click [Connect].
+Confirm that the fingerprint displayed on the computer matches the one displayed on the camera, then click Connect.
+This appears each time you connect the camera.
+There is no reason for this.
+Another time-wasting annoyance.

 Once the menu is displayed, pressing the Fn button moves to the next menu item.